Cancer of unknown primary

 • an infection in the lungs

-Treatment will depend on what is causing the breathlessness.
+Treatment will depend on the cause.
 You may need fluid drained from the chest (pleural tap) or medicine for an infection or other lung problem.
-A low-dose opioid medicine (also used for strong pain) is sometimes prescribed.
+A low-dose opioid medicine is sometimes prescribed.

 Tips to help your breathing